SprkSmR/Wallfacing/README.md

 - Graceful shutdown.
 That means I had to (re-)learn what graceful shutdown was.
 And actually implement it.
 It's done so that it doesn't leave any ports hanging, it also clears all the uploaded images and keeps it nice and tidy.

--Image handling.
+- Image handling.
 Whenever a user creates a forum post, it uploads the image to my computer and then it uses that same image to display as a preview!
 (Of course there are like a thousand security risks for this approach, but for a PoC it works ok).